Top 6 Marketing Trends in the Travel Industry 2025

 Not only are travelers enjoying nature but want to do so while local communities benefit.
 Studies show that 85% of surveyed consumers have shifted their purchasing behavior to be more sustainable.
 Travel companies are responding to this.

-Sawdays is the first travel company in the accommodation arena to have been awarded B Corp status.
-As an employee-owned business, they prioritize workforce wellbeing in their people proposition as well as ESG ambitions to plant a million trees by 2025.
-An ethical employer AND an eco-friendly business.
+Sawdays was the first travel company in the accommodation arena to have been awarded B Corp status.
+As an employee-owned business, they prioritize workforce wellbeing in their people proposition as well as ESG ambitions to plant a million trees by the end of 2025.

 Ever been asked to add a few quid to the cost of your holiday to offset carbon?
 Or to round up your purchase to save the rainforest?
 Schemes like this can just seem like greenwashing.